 - Use mnemonics to remember words and expressions.
 This could be thinking of a sound the word reminds you of, or singing an expression to a simple melody.

 - Create SMART goals: Specific, Measurable, Ambitious, Realistic, Time-bound.
 In other words, you should pick concrete goals that’ll challenge you without overwhelming you, and give yourself a deadline for achieving them.
-We’ll discuss how to do this more specifically later in this post.

 - Like Lonsdale, Lewis says that you should use the language right away.
 And make mistakes!
 This will help you to learn and to get over embarrassment about speaking with native speakers.